awkto/Kea-GUI-Reservations/README.md

 - Secure your KEA Control Agent with authentication
 - Run container with appropriate user permissions
 - Consider network isolation

+## CI/CD

+This project includes GitHub Actions for automated Docker image builds.
+See [CICD_SETUP.md](CICD_SETUP.md) for setup instructions.

+Docker images are automatically published to Docker Hub on tagged releases.

 ## License